-&lt;sup>222 Note Verbale CML/2/2009, n 217 and Note Verbale CML/59/2011, n 95.
 Note Verbale CML/2/2009, n 217 at p.
 2; similar language is included in Note Verbale CML/59/2011, n 95 at p.
 1.

-The reference to 'natural conditions' implies that in assessing the scope of application of Article 121(3) human modifications to make a rock suitable for sustaining human habitation or an economic life of its own may not be taken into account.
+The reference to 'natural conditions' implies that in assessing the scope of application of Article 121(3) human modifications to make a rock suitable for sustaining human habitation or economic life of its own may not be taken into account.
 Otherwise, this statement provides limited guidance in interpreting and applying Article 121(3).
-Comparing the natural conditions of Okinotorishima to islands in the South China, it is submitted that under the interpretation that China has advanced the islands on Scarborough Shoal (and any comparable features in the South China Sea) have to be classified as rocks that cannot sustain human habitation or economic life of their own and would thus have no continental shelf and exclusive economic zone.
+Comparing the natural conditions of Okinotorishima to islands in the South China, it is submitted that, under the interpretation that China has advanced, the islands on Scarborough Shoal (and any comparable features in the South China Sea) have to be classified as rocks that cannot sustain human habitation or economic life of their own and would thus have no continental shelf and exclusive economic zone.
 Making that comparison for other features in the South China Sea which differ significantly from the islands on Scarborough Shoal on their natural conditions, is not possible due to the limited guidance China has provided on the interpretation of Article 121(3).

 Other States, including the other claimant States, have indicated that the islands in the South China Sea fall under the scope of Article 121(3) of the UNCLOS.
 As far as the Spratly Islands and the islands on Scarborough Shoal are concerned, this is among others indicated by the Executive Summary of the submissions of Malaysia, Viet Nam and the Philippines to the CLCS.
 These submissions on the outer limits of the continental shelf beyond 200 nautical miles would not be required under the Convention in case the Spratly Islands and Scarborough Shoal would have a continental shelf.
 All of the outer limit lines included in the submissions are within 200 nautical miles of the baselines of the Spratly Islands and Scarborough Shoal, including Itu Aba, the largest of the Spratly Islands.
 Put differently, if these islands were to have a continental shelf entitlement, there would be no basis to submit information on an outer limit lime beyond 200 nautical miles within the 200-nautical-mile limit of the islands.
-Apart from the Philippines, which extensively argued the interpretation of Article 121(3) in the South China Sea arbitration, 227 there is no further information on how Viet Nam and Malaysia interpret Article 121(3).
-In addition to the claimant States, Indonesia has also stated that none of the Spratly Islands has a continental shelf of its own.
-In a diplomatic note of 26 May 2020, Indonesia explicitly endorsed the conclusions of the 2016 Award of the tribunal in the South China Sea arbitration on this point.
+Apart from the Philippines, which extensively argued the interpretation of Article 121(3) in the South China Sea arbitration, there is no further information on how Viet Nam and Malaysia interpret Article 121(3).
+In addition to the claimant States, Indonesia has also stated that none of the Spratly Islands has a continental shelf of its a fundamental error in distilling a "natural capacity" criterion from the term "naturally formed" used to describe the natural characteristics of low-tide elevations and islands in Articles 121(1) and 13(1) and from some other speculations that find no support in the Convention, and in adding this requirement to Article 121(3) [...]
+In the text of Article 121(3), there is no reference to "natural", nor is there any term expressly or implicitly indicating "in natural conditions" or "natural capacity" (CSIL Critical Study, note 98 at pp. 526-527).